StreisandEffect/streisand/README.md

   * On BSD or Linux (via pip)

         sudo pip install ansible markupsafe
 * Install the necessary Python libraries for your chosen cloud provider.
+If you are using the advanced local provisioning mode or the existing server mode you can skip this section.
   * Amazon EC2

         sudo pip install boto